zxy239/Auto-damage-report-generation/README.md

 - The **IoUb-based evaluation** requires replacing the original **`cocoeval.py`** file.
 Users can set the **buffer range** in the code.

 - We provide the entire framework in the form of a **Jupyter Notebook**, allowing users to conveniently extract the necessary code snippets.
 The part of the framework that calls damage prediction results uses **MMDetection**, but it can be replaced with any other inference framework.
 For the **Mask2Former** used in our framework, we made slight modifications to the **MMDetection** implementation to directly obtain the required logits.
+Specifically, at the end of `instance_postprocess` in `MaskFormerFusionHead`, we added the line `results.mask_logits = mask_pred` to directly obtain the logits.
 If using the **Transformers** framework, the required logits can be obtained directly.

 ## Progress